WHAT WE DO

 Confluence is a concentration of interconnected organizations that work together to promote economic growth and technological innovation in the water space.
 To harness the wealth of water technology innovation found in Southern Ohio, Northern Kentucky and Southeast Indiana, our leadership comes from organizations across our geographic Region.

-- William L. Scheyer, President, Skyward - Board Vice President
+William L. Scheyer, Chairman of the Board, Green Umbrella - Board Vice President

 Executive Director, Melinda Kruyer